 Now these women are really going to be tied down.

 So for all the moms of Greybies out there, I’m writing some fan fic of my own: 50 Shades of A Real Mother.

 It’s not for the faint of heart.
 But it’s guaranteed to get your blood pumping.

 Here’s a teaser: Imagine the thrill of hearing your honey whispering in your ear, “Let me cook dinner tonight.”
 Fantasize as he puts his hands on your shoulders at the breakfast table, leans over and says, “I’ll drive carpool this morning, you go to Pilates.”
 Revel in the moment when he says in a sultry voice, “Why don’t you take a bubble bath and read your book while I put the kids to bed?”

 Oh yeah, you know you like it.

-But now I’m worried a Greybie could make an appearance in my life.
-Because if my mom calls to tell me little sister Anastasia is on the way, not even therapy will do the trick.
+But I’m still worried that a Greybie could make an appearance in my life.
+Because if my mom calls to tell me the little sister I’ve always wanted is finally on the way, not even therapy will do the trick.

 1 thought on “50 Shades of A Real Mother”